Type Ia supernovae, standardisable candles, and gravity: Introduction

-Our approach makes significant simplification of the study in three ways: firstly the use of a semi-analytical model for SNIe light curves that has been demonstrated to work quite well in explaining the observed behaviours of the light curves; secondly the treatment of modified gravity as a time variation of Newton's constant $G$, which affects SNIa astrophysics mainly by modifying the mass of the white dwarf progenitor -- the Chandrasekhar mass; and thirdly the use of a simplified standardisation procedure (in comparison to those used for observational work \cite{MLCS,SALT2}) that involves rescaling light curves so that their shape around the peak matches that of a template.
-We will show that, using this simplified procedure, the semi-analytical light curve model can successfully reproduce the WLR and the standardisability of SNIe light curves in the case of a redshift-independent value for Newton's gravitational constant $G(z)=G_0$, which corresponds to the well-known result of the Chandrasekhar mass $M_{\rm Ch}=1.44M_\odot$.
-However, if $M_{\rm Ch}$ takes different values at different redshifts due to $G(z)\neq G_0$, we will show that although the WLR is reproduced for $G \neq G_0$, our procedure for the standardisation of SNIe light curves based on this WLR gives rise to different rescaled intrinsic peak luminosities than predicted by $G=G_0$, suggesting that SNIe are no longer conventional standardisable candles with the same rescaled intrinsic peak luminosities at all redshifts.
+Our approach makes significant simplification of the study in three ways: firstly the use of a semi-analytical model for SNe Ia light curves that has been demonstrated to work quite well in explaining the observed behaviours of the light curves; secondly the treatment of modified gravity as a time variation of Newton's constant $G$, which affects SN Ia astrophysics mainly by modifying the mass of the white dwarf progenitor -- the Chandrasekhar mass; and thirdly the use of a simplified standardisation procedure (in comparison to those used for observational work \cite{MLCS,SALT2}) that involves rescaling light curves so that their shape around the peak matches that of a template.
+We will show that, using this simplified procedure, the semi-analytical light curve model can successfully reproduce the WLR and the standardisability of SNe Ia light curves in the case of a redshift-independent value for Newton's gravitational constant $G(z)=G_0$, which corresponds to the well-known result of the Chandrasekhar mass $M_{\rm Ch}=1.44M_\odot$.
+However, if $M_{\rm Ch}$ takes different values at different redshifts due to $G(z)\neq G_0$, we will show that although the WLR is reproduced for $G \neq G_0$, our procedure for the standardisation of SNe Ia light curves based on this WLR gives rise to different rescaled intrinsic peak luminosities than predicted by $G=G_0$, suggesting that SNe Ia are no longer conventional standardisable candles with the same rescaled intrinsic peak luminosities at all redshifts.